 Demystifying the Japanese knife, featuring Tanto

-While travelling to Sakai to hand-select a knife is a pretty special experience, we acknowledge that not everyone can head to Japan for that reason.
-We're incredibly lucky therefore, to have Tanto at the QT hotel in Melbourne, which specialises in Sakai blades from the Aoki family, specifically the Suisin collection by Junro Aoki, the 10th generation successor.
+While hand-selecting a knife in Sakai is a pretty special experience (see our last post here), not everyone can make the trip, which is why we were delighted when Tanto opened in the QT Melbourne.
+Tanto specialises in Sakai blades from the Aoki family, specifically the Suisin collection by Junro Aoki, the 10th generation successor.

 Navigating a Japanese knife shop and selecting a Japanese knife is a task best left to the experts.
 There are typically rows and rows of different types, further segmented into grades (chef or cook), weights, lengths and materials.
 We spoke to Akira Shinkai, the Retail Manager of Tanto, about the differences between Japanese and Western knives, and the best introductory Japanese knife for cooks.

 What is the difference between Japanese knives and Western knives, and what makes Japanese knives special?

 Japanese knives are much thinner and sharper than Western knives as they are used to cut sashimi.
 Structurally, Japanese knives are also crafted through a multiple layer process, making the blade stronger and more flexible.

 How can a customer tell if a knife is suitable for them?
 And how would they go about selecting a good knife from your recommendations?